sxzz/vitepress-plugin-llms/README.md

-# 🤖 vitepress-plugin-llms
+# 📜 vitepress-plugin-llms

-> A VitePress plugin for generating LLM-friendly documentation in lightweight Markdown format.
+> A [VitePress](https://vitepress.dev/) plugin for generating LLM-friendly documentation in lightweight Markdown format.

-> [!WARNING]
+> [!IMPORTANT]
 > 🚧 This plugin is in **active development** and is not recommended for production use yet.
 Expect breaking changes.

 ## 📦 Installation